 What is employer and employee national insurance?

 Employee national insurance is a tax on their earnings, deducted by the employer at source to pay directly to HMRC.
-Employers national insurance is paid on top of these earnings to HMRC, and is a cost borne by the employer.
+Employers national insurance is an additional cost, payable by the employer at a rate of 13.8% of the employee's qualifying earnings.

 Why do I pay employer national insurance?